mamund/trump-said/docs/index.md

 A collection of utterances from the 47th president.

+### 2025-02-26
+On February 26, 2025, President Donald Trump stated that Ukraine can:

+> "forget about" joining NATO

+He said the NATO alliance was a trigger for the ongoing conflict with Russia.

+** Reality Check**\
+_Trump’s statement undermines Ukraine’s sovereignty and emboldens Russia, signaling that aggression wins concessions.
+It weakens NATO’s credibility, discourages allies, and risks broader instability in Europe.
+By denying Ukraine’s path to NATO, the U.S. loses leverage over Russia and damages Western unity, making future conflicts more likely and endangering global security._

+#usPolitics #trumpSaid

 ### 2025-02-25
 On February 25, 2025, President Donald Trump threatened to impose a 25% tariff on the European Union, stating: